In-App Purchases Integration (Unity Plugin)

 🚧

-You will only be able to query your In-App Products once your application is reviewed and approved on Catappult
+You will only be able to query your In-App Products once your application is reviewed and approved on Aptoide Connect

 3. Purchase In-App Product